timothyheron/TCCQIF/README.md

 # TCCQIF

-Takes a UTF16-LE tsv (quote enclosed tab delimited file) and generates a .qif version of it
+Takes a .csv or .tsv and generates a .qif version of it

 You need the .Net Framework developer pack installed: https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net48-developer-pack-offline-installer